 Can you get a loan for plastic or cosmetic surgery?

 Yes.
-Loans for plastic or cosmetic surgery are typically unsecured personal loans which may be used for any type of plastic surgery expenses.
-Other types of loans and financing options for cosmetic procedures or plastic surgery may also be available.
+Plastic surgery loans are typically unsecured personal loans which may be used for any type of plastic surgery expenses.
+Other types of loans and cosmetic surgery financing options may also be available.
 When deciding which financing method is right for you, it’s important to consider the differences as well as the potential impact on your financial health.

 Personal credit cards

 Personal credit cards are a convenient way to finance plastic surgery.
 You may have enough credit to cover the cost of the surgery.
-You could also apply for a new line of credit.
+If you don’t, you could also apply for a new line of credit.
 This may be an attractive option if you open a line of credit with a promotional 0% annual percentage rate (APR).
 The introductory period, however, is limited.
 If you don’t pay off the balance before the end of that period, you’ll be subject to the card’s standard interest rate.
-This can cost you much more in interest payments over time.
+This could cost you much more in interest payments over time.

 Medical credit cards